ICNHodler/docs/Rocketchat-AMA-Archive.md

 *Answered August 10th 2018*

 # Q56
 For several weeks now there have been top voted questions that have not been addressed.
 This would never have happened with the old ama style since it was always the top voted questions that were answered.
-How would you respond to the claim that this new AMA approach makes it easier for iconomi to skirt questions they don’t want to answer?
-Also could you please clarify the criteria used for choosing the AMA questions to answer since it’s not based on the number of votes a question gets?
+How would you respond to the claim that this new AMA approach makes it easier for iconomi to skirt questions they don't want to answer?
+Also could you please clarify the criteria used for choosing the AMA questions to answer since it's not based on the number of votes a question gets?
 *Asked by @stephen*

 >We categorize your questions based on the appropriate departments here at ICONOMI, so each department provides the information for answers to questions relevant to their daily and long-term activities.
 Each member of our team has a busy schedule from day to day, sometimes also including attending events, conferences, and meetings.
-We try to give timely, informative answers to as many questions as possible, but schedules don’t always align favorably, which can cause delays.
+We try to give timely, informative answers to as many questions as possible, but schedules don't always align favorably, which can cause delays.
 The main rule we follow is answering 3-5 questions per week.
 *Answered 17th August 2018*

 # Q57